 - considering a deductible;

 - and maintaining a good loss history through a safe work environment.

-The Colorado Division of Workers' Compensation is responsible for:
+Colorado Division of Workers' Compensation (CDWC) - Duties and Responsibilities

 Workers' Compensation Classification Appeals Board

 - The workers' compensation classification appeals board hears grievances brought by employers against insurers and Pinnacol Assurance concerning the calculation of experience modification factors and classification assignment decisions.